ljtallon/Power_BI_Projects/README.md

 ## Key Contributions

 - Extracted, cleaned, and transformed raw global energy consumption data using SQL queries.
-- Designed an **interactive Power BI dashboard** with filters for region, year, and energy type.
+- Designed an interactive Power BI dashboard with filters for region, year, and energy type.
 - Visualized energy types and consumption trends across multiple decades.
 - Delivered insights on which energy sources are growing, declining, or shifting geographically.

+## Takeaways
+- Sweden has the lowest carbon emissions, at 14.43%.
+- Qatar uses the most energy per capita, at $194,221.
+- China leads the primary energy consumption per population, followed by the United States, then India.
+- Oil is by far the most consumed energy type each year from 2000-2022.

 ### World Energy Consumption Dashboard Overview
 <img width="1378" height="776" alt="image" src="https://github.com/user-attachments/assets/43bed547-b3b9-4c77-b81f-4cb54370c0c4" />